threadi/easy-language/readme.txt

 * Support for any taxonomies (e.g. category descriptions)
 * Simplification of single texts
 * Show where any simplified text is used in your website
+* Support for third party plugins like Popup Maker or ElementsKit

 More details: [laolaweb.com/en/plugins/easy-language-for-wordpress/](https://laolaweb.com/en/plugins/easy-language-for-wordpress/)